evidence-dev/evidence/sites/docs/pages/core-concepts/filters/index.md

 ---
 title: Filters
 sidebar_position: 9
+description: Filters dynamically change what data is returned by a query.
+Filters take the input that a user provides via a component, and use it to change the query.
 ---

 Filters dynamically change what data is returned by a query.
 Filters take the input that a user provides via a component, and use it to change the query.